 - 5.1.
-Branch reserves should be established by approval of a motion at a general members' meeting.
-The notice for that meeting shall include that a vote on the reserve will be part of the meeting business. - 5.2.
+Branch Reserves shall be presented to Branch Members at each annual general meeting. - 5.2.
 Reserve spending authority for the Branch board or executive should be established by approval of a motion at a general members' meeting.
 The notice for that meeting shall include that a vote on the reserve will be part of the meeting business.